soumya007GitHub/React-JS/README.md

     We use useState hook in react to manage the variables which can later be changed so that without re-rendering same page again and again only the changed values or components will be re-rendered which helps in acheiving Single Page Application.

 5. ### Tailwind CSS + Vite
-    We can use Tailwind CSS in our React or Vite project to quickly style the components.
+    We can use Tailwind CSS in our React or Vite project to quickly style the components.<br/>
     Installation + Docs ->  https://tailwindcss.com/docs/installation/using-vite